Step by step guide

 Who are your different audiences? [the people that need to know about your outputs and findings]

-Research groups and PIs will all have their own access to stakeholders and the Primary Care Unit is developing a stakeholder database with access to large networks and named contacts across the University, CUHP, the region and our national clinical and policy partners, to help us let people know about our work.
+Research groups and PIs will all have their own access to stakeholders and the Primary Care Unit has access to large networks and named contacts across the University, CUHP, the region and our national clinical and policy partners, to help us let people know about our work.
 Check in with Lucy Lloyd (the Unit’s Communications Manager) to get help mapping your stakeholders and reaching these networks.

 RULE OF NO SURPRISES: work with your PI and keep in touch with your funder, noting any requirements they have for communications